smhasan1/Singals-Design-Project/README.md

 # Singals Design Project
+The project contains two parts.
+In part 1, you design filters using Matlab commands and plot the frequency response.
+In part 2, you use the filter(s) to remove noises in the given ECG signal.

+Part 1: FIR Filter Design

 Q1.
 Design a narrowband FIR filter using the interpolated finite impulse response (IFIR)technique.
 The filter should meet the following specifications:

 Passband edge: 3600 Hz